 I found that when the basic closed cell foam mat was under the Klymit pad I was not really warm enough, especially when I was laying on my side.
 My hip was cold enough that it would wake me up in the night.

 However, with the Thermarest Z-Lite Sol under the Klymit pad this was not an issue.
 I didn’t feel the cold coming up from the ground and felt comfortable.
 Both mats together have a similar R value as a Thermarest Neoair XLite but not as warm as a Thermarest Neoair Xtherm.
-I would probably use these on shorter trips where getting a puncture would be less of an issue and less weight or bulk in the rucksack was more important.
+I would probably use this on shorter trips where getting a puncture would be less of an issue and less weight or bulk in the rucksack was more important.

 Disclosure: this review contains some Amazon affiliate links.
 This means I receive a small payment for any purchases made as a result of clicking on the link, at no additional cost to you.
 These payments help to finance the costs of the site and have not influenced my review of the product.